envyforyou/portfolio/README.md

 ## about

-personal portfolio of **denya sonata (envy)** — traditional & digital artist, animator, and developer from Indonesia. features a retro terminal / CRT boot-screen aesthetic built entirely with vanilla HTML, CSS, and JavaScript.
+personal portfolio of **Denya Sonata (envy)** — traditional & digital artist, animator, and developer from Indonesia. features a retro terminal / CRT boot-screen aesthetic built entirely with vanilla HTML, CSS, and JavaScript.

 ---